quinnuk/audiocleaner/README.md

 name.ac_tmp.mkv
 ```

-The temporary file contains only the chosen audio track while preserving the video, subtitles, chapters, fonts, attachments, and metadata.
+The temporary file contains only the chosen audio track while preserving the video, subtitles, chapters, fonts, attachments, and metadata (mkvmerge's default behaviour).

 **Nothing is re-encoded.**